My Own Worst Enemy (song): Composition

-Considered a pop punk, and power pop and alternative rock song, "My Own Worst Enemy" is composed in the key of E major with a tempo of 104 beats per minute.
+Considered a pop-punk, power pop or alternative rock song, "My Own Worst Enemy" is composed in the key of E major with a tempo of 104 beats per minute.
 A. Jay's voice ranges from E3 to G#4.
 "My Own Worst Enemy" has been incorrectly attributed to Blink-182, and its title misquoted as "Please Tell Me Why".
 The song is known for its guitar riff.